AZTroop201/aztroop201-website/home/content/volunteer/fundraising-fiestabowl.md

 ## Duties

 - Manage relationship with Fiesta Bowl Committee.
-- Attend regular meetings leading up to event.
 - Communicate with troop expectations and timing of events.
-- TBD.
+- Ensure equipment is ordered for position with Fiesta Bowl staff.
+- Attend pre and post parade meetings to ensure troop representation.
+- Coordinate with the Pack for horse duty.
+- Coordinate with fiesta bowl for game parties in addition to the parade.